armanriazi/nestjs-microservice-projects/bookrent-nats/bookrent-nats/README.md

 - orders-microservice
 - users-microservice

-You can find the video tutorial for this project [here]('https://youtube.com/)
+You can find the video tutorial for this project [here](https://player.vimeo.com/video/910976328)

 # Getting Started

 Want to set this up locally on your own?
 The best way to set this project up is by using Docker.

-1. Pull down this repository and make sure you install each projects' dependencies by running `npm run install`.
+1. Pull down this repository and make sure you install each project's dependencies by running `npm run install`.

-2. Ensure Docker is running then run `docker-compose up --build` to build the container, images, and pull down the mysql and nats image from Docker.
+2. Ensure Docker is running then run `docker-compose up --build` to build the container, and images, and pull down the Postgres and nats images from Docker.

 3. Verify that all services are up and running.
 The HTTP Server runs on port 3000.

 # Application Structure

+## Features

+- [x] Microservice Architecture
+- [x] Monorpo
+- [x] TypeORM
+- [x] CQRS
+- [x] JWT

 ### HTTP API Gateway

-This is a [hybrid application](https://docs.nestjs.com/faq/hybrid-application) that uses both HTTP and NATS as sources to listen to requests from.
+This is a [hybrid application](https://docs.nestjs.com/faq/hybrid-application) that uses both HTTP and NATS as sources to listen to requests.
 This is the entry point to the entire platform.
 It forwards the request by publishing a message to the NATS server, and then the NATS server distributes it to its subscribers.

 Any HTTP API endpoints should be defined in this project.

-### orders Microservice
+### Orders Microservice

 This is a sample microservice that has a createOrder event handler from the NATS server whenever it is triggered.
 It will create a order record and save it to the database.